top of page

 This level of contributed income speaks to the collective vote of confidence our community has in our mission and vision.
 The challenges incumbent in fundraising persist, and we consistently must do more with less.
 More tax-deductible support is needed to maintain the programs we have and more is needed to preserve the ambitious trajectory we have established on behalf of our students.
 We are roughly 90% reliant on tuition income, and depend on your continued investment to close this gap each year.
 Our generous community of donors helps address this shortfall with philanthropic contributions in lieu of tuition increases.

-The impact of your giving is demonstrated each day through a variety of experiences and accomplishments.
+The impact of your giving is demonstrated every day through a variety of experiences and accomplishments.
 There are many examples that showcase our achievements this past academic year.
 It’s far from an exhaustive list, as there are simply too many things that happen during the course of a year to spotlight everything.
 We are proud of our students, faculty, staff, alumnae, and parents and humbled to share the following summary.

 Financial Aid